Darren Jones (footballer): Club career

 Jones made 38 appearances for Shrewsbury in the 2012–13 season, scoring once against Coventry City, however his season ended prematurely after suffering a dislocated shoulder in an away match at Carlisle United in March 2013.

 Jones was released by Shrewsbury in January 2014 and joined A.F.C.
 Wimbledon.

 On 20 May 2014 Jones re-signed for Newport County.
 He made his debut for Newport versus Wycombe Wanderers on 9 August 2014.
 He scored his first competitive goal for Newport in the 3–2 win versus Northampton Town on 13 September 2014.
+Jones was selected as Newport County's Player of the Year for the 2014–15 season.
 He was offered a new contract by Newport County in May 2015 but chose to move on.

 On 15 May 2015, it was announced that he would be leaving Newport County, making a return to the Conference National with Forest Green Rovers on a one-year deal.
 He made his third debut for Forest Green in a 2–1 win over Bromley on 31 August 2015.
 Having made only 10 league appearances, it was revealed that he had left the club on 24 January 2016.

 On 25 January 2016, he rejoined Newport County on a deal until the end of the 2015–16 season and in June 2016 he agreed a new contract until the end of 2016–17 season.

 On 9 May 2017 Jones announced his retirement from full-time professional football at the end of the 2016–17 season.
 He subsequently joined Bath City and left Bath in October 2017.